karmitdandona/Pick-Up-Chips/README.md

 * If the user won, he/she is prompted to play again on Hard mode

 #### To Do:
-* get_welcome_response should only run first time the skill is launched (veteran users should not have to hear the full message everytime)
+* get_welcome_response should only run first time the skill is launched (veteran users should not have to hear the full message every time)...
+Right now, is it setup so that saying difficulty as part of utterance skips the instructions??